johentsch/performed-midi-dataset/Chopin/Ballades/1/README.txt

-The marker file ann_quant_cleaned2.txt marks the 6/4 bars with 2 beats instead of 6. it is probably incorrect in this context.
+The marker file ann_quant_cleaned2.txt marks the 6/4 bars with 2 beats instead of 6.
+It is probably incorrect in this context.